 Top urban hotel markets in the Philippines

-The Philippines’ capital city, Manila, takes the lead among the country’s urban growth markets.
+The Philippines’ capital city, Manila, takes the lead among the country’s urban markets.
 Here, 17 hotels with 4,990 rooms are slated to go live soon.

 Cebu City follows with five hotels and 944 keys, and Malay will grow its portfolio by four properties – equating to 740 rooms.

 Elsewhere, Lapu-Lapu City and Makati City will each get three new hotels.
 However, with 1,520 rooms in the pipeline, Lapu-Lapu City beats Makati City’s 591 keys by a long shot.

 High-profile hotel brands expanding in the Philippines

 Citadines apart’hotels is the fastest-growing hotel brand in the country; it will add ten properties and 1,889 rooms to its portfolio over the coming years.
 Asai and Somerset Serviced Residence share second place with three new hotels each and 640 and 601 extra keys respectively.

 The 800-key Solaire Cruise Centre Resort and Casino is the largest project currently underway in the Philippines.
 Set next to Manila’s new cruise pier and terminal, it’ll be the world’s first luxury cruise centre within an integrated resort.
 The current construction phase will add more rooms as well as new attractions and entertainment facilities such as a 1,740-seat auditorium, a harbourfront esplanade and a marina complete with yacht and charter boat facilities.
 An opening date is envisioned for Q3 2021.